colbyNIH/3P-EIS/README.md

 ## Support

-For questions or access to additional raw data, contact Craig Forest at cforest@gatech.edu.
+For questions or access to additional raw data used to generate the data in this journal article, contact Craig Forest at cforest@gatech.edu.

 ## Acknowledgments